 Planning sits squarely with management as a core skill.
 But traditional planning does not work in a hybrid work environment.
 Tasks must now account for time and place as resources.
 They need to consider who is available when—and what resources that person has available at their location.
 Traditionally, skills override other considerations—who is the best person to do the work?
 That question, however, changes as the skills to deliver in a hybrid work environment differ from an in-office environment.

-Hybrid work requires legitimate planning at a detail level.
-That means managers have to work with their teams to not only get detailed but to also create consensus.
+Hybrid work requires legitimate planning at a detailed level.
+That means managers have to work with their teams to not only develop detailed plans but also to create consensus.

 What scares managers is the inability to disrupt a team member when they are working to interject something “important.”
 In hybrid work, the team member may go into a focus mode that purposefully eliminates distraction, including ignoring e-mails.
 When these two approaches clash, rework likely ensues.
 When good planning meets hybrid work, however, the result can be higher quality outcomes in shorter times.
 A plan followed translates into transparency about work.
 A team member working from home executes the plan In the agreed-upon way.